All Episodes

 I get that a lot.

-Reasonable people, similar values actually, but they're just, they see themselves so differently and they're just committed to some weird partisan addiction.
+Reasonable people, similar values, actually, but they're just, they see themselves so differently and they're just committed to some weird partisan addiction.

-the day how they present themselves and and behave in life is is is unfulfilling for them so they somehow have to virtue signal to make them feel better about their unfulfilled lives.
+So they somehow have to virtue signal to make them feel better about their unfulfilled lives.

 It's a very strange, strange thing.

-I have found, as a 53-year-old man, looking at the people that are younger than me that are going to take over this country when I'm gone, they just want to be a victim.
+I have found as a 53-year-old man, looking at the people that are younger than me that are going to take over this country when I'm gone, they just want to be a victim.

 It's not pull your bootstraps up and stand up and keep moving forward anymore.